aleszu/text-mining-course/README.md

 mean(alexander_scored$score)
 ```

-Ok, let's go to a bigger dataset: the State of the Union speeches.
-Let's merge in the afinn dictionary and then create a pivot table that summarizes the average sentiment score by president.
+Ok, let's go to a bigger dataset and do this at scale: the State of the Union speeches.
+Let's merge in the afinn dictionary and then create a pivot table that summarizes the average sentiment score by president using the mean() function embedded in the summarise() function.
 Finally, we'll plot the results as a bar chart.

 ```{r}
 sentiment_sou <- sou %>%